wcj365/python-stats-dataviz/README.md

 > *"Spaghetti code is a pejorative phrase for unstructured and difficult-to-maintain source code.
 Spaghetti code can be caused by several factors, such as volatile project requirements, lack of programming style rules, and insufficient ability or experience."*

+## Jupyter Notebooks
+The name Jupyter comes from the fact that it supports writing code in three popular languages:
+- **Ju**lia
+- **Pyt**hon
+- **R**
+Julia and R are popular for statistical analysis and data science.
+Python is a more generic programming language that happens to be popular in data science as well, though Python is good for all kinds of development, not just data science.
 ## Data Visualization Six Steps
 1. Define Problem and Ask Questions
 2. Define Data Source and Elements